-Not all drones for kids are created equal, so it’s wise to consider a few key points before buying one.
-For starters, if your child will be flying their drone outdoors, you’d be better off with a larger model as featured in our Guide to Beginners’ Drones.
-Be warned that most outdoor drones – especially those fitted with a camera – may require registration for Pilot ID and Flyer ID before you’re allowed to legally fly.
+If your child will be flying their drone outdoors, you’d be better off with a larger model as featured in our best cheap drones guide.
+Be warned that most outdoor drones – especially those fitted with a camera – require registration for Pilot ID and Flyer ID before you’re allowed to legally fly.
 You can found out more about current drone regulations by heading over to our UK Drone Regulations Guide.
 Thankfully, none of the drones featured here requires CAA registration.
 Simply take it out of the box and start flying straightaway.